code-vg14/Horizontal-Overlay-Stacked-Bars/README.md

       });

-In some cases you might need to send element Id in the options like
+In some cases if graph is not rendering, try to pass element Id in the options like this

              $("#bar-chart").ChartStackBar({
-                  element: "#bar-chart",
+                  elementId: "#bar-chart",
                   value1:35,
                   value2:70,
                   target1:25,